irunatbullets/debian-12-notes/README.md

 cp gubx64.efi grubx64.efi.bak
 echo -n -e \\x00 > patch && cat grubx64.efi | strings -t d | grep "Welcome to GRUB!" | awk '{print $1;}' | xargs -I{} dd if=patch of=grubx64.efi obs=1 conv=notrunc seek={}
 ```
+## Nvidia graphics

+I just followed an online guide to enable the non-free repositories and installed the nvidia drivers.
+Perhaps it was as simple as `sudo apt install nvidia-driver`, it's a bit hard to remember because Fedora 39 was quite a big hassle.

+## Extra command-line tools

+`sudo apt install neofetch` - Show distro and system information in the terminal.
+`sudo apt install htop` - A nicer version of top!